samleybrize/tab-tower/README.md

 The following environment variables are usable:
   * `HEADLESS=0`: execute tests with a visible browser
   * `KEEP_BROWSER=1`: keep the browser opened at the end of the tests (automatically switch `HEADLESS` to `0`)
   * `BROWSER_INSTRUCTION_PORT=x`: tests use socket communication with the browser to send intructions.
 By default, the socket listen on port 8888.
 This environment variable allow to change the default port.
+Note that subsequent port numbers may be used (8889, 8890, ...) when running tests in parallel mode.
+  * `URL_DELAYER_PORT=x`: tests use a webserver to simulate slow HTTP requests.
+By default, the server listen on port 9999.
+This environment variable allow to change the default port.
+Note that subsequent port numbers may be used (10000, 10001, ...) when running tests in parallel mode.